jsagast/Yahtzee-Project/README.md

 ### Lets Play
 ---
-Check out the following link to play and have fun with one of your friends (or with you alter ego character) [Yahtzee Game](https://jsagast.github.io/Yahtzee-Project/)
+Check out the following link to play and have fun with one of your friends (or with you alter ego character) [Yahtzee Game Deployed](https://jsagast.github.io/Yahtzee-Project/)

 Yahtzee  :rocket::boom: